fastify/fastify/docs/Reference/Server.md

 ### `serverFactory`
 <a name="custom-http-server"></a>

-You can pass a custom HTTP server to Fastify by using the `serverFactory` option.<br/>
+You can pass a custom HTTP server to Fastify by using the `serverFactory` option.

 `serverFactory` is a function that takes a `handler` parameter, which takes the `request` and `response` objects as parameters, and an options object, which is the same you have passed to Fastify.

 ```js